 Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】

 Atrium

-Next to the atrium is a library with more than 1,000 books about special effects.
-There are also some exciting spots for fans where you can find message cards from visitors on the walls and the autographs from the special effects creator teams!
+Next to the atrium is a library housing over 1,000 books on special effects.
+Fans will also find exciting spots throughout the facility, including visitor message cards on the walls and autographs from special effects creator teams.
+It’s a must-see for anyone passionate about tokusatsu! 🎬✨

+Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】